bcobb/bcobb.net/_posts/2016-11-06-first-ride-in-brooklyn.markdown

 modified: 2016-11-06 14:38
 ---

-[My wife Sam](https://twitter.com/sabramse) got a job working for the venerable [Storycorps](https://storycorps.org/), so in October, we moved to Brooklyn!
+Sam got a job working for the venerable [Storycorps](https://storycorps.org/), so in October, we moved to Brooklyn!
 Today, I was able to go on my first bike ride in town.

 Why is this notable?